Is it really possible to heal your body in a lucid dream?

 I’ve been able to help very hypnotizable people constrict blood vessels and stop profuse bleeding, interrupt severe asthma attacks, and erase the rash of poison ivy within minutes.

 – Deirdre Barrett, Harvard Psychologist and author of The Pregnant Man and Other Cases from a Hypnotherapist’s Couch, p.114.

 In a lucid dream, we become the equivalent of a ‘very hypnotisable’ subject because we are conscious in the unconscious.
 We are in a three-dimensional, multi-sensory, thought-responsive world which can look, feel, taste, sound and smell as real as waking reality.
 When we work with the deep unconscious imagery and memories which arise, we may therefore be able to trigger healing responses in the body.
-Lucid dreamers have reported success with physical healing from the lucid dream state, and I’ve investigated these cases in my forthcoming book on lucid dreaming.
+Lucid dreamers have reported success with physical healing from the lucid dream state, and I’ve investigated these cases in Llewellyn’s Complete Book of Lucid Dreaming.
 Here’s one example, from Maria Isabel Pita, who healed a painful strained tendon in her lucid dream.

 The next morning, Maria noticed a difference:

-[pullquote2 quotes=”true” align=”left”]At once I told my husband about the dream, and removing the cloth brace said with complete faith, “Look!” as I moved my wrist and thumb around in different directions without any pain whatsoever.
-“It’s still not one-hundred percent, but it’s much better!
+“At once I told my husband about the dream, and removing the cloth brace said with complete faith, ‘Look!’ as I moved my wrist and thumb around in different directions without any pain whatsoever.
+‘It’s still not one-hundred percent, but it’s much better!
 And morning is when it hurts the most!
-I wish I’d had more time![/pullquote2] The full lucid dream report can be read here.
+I wish I’d had more time!'”

 People may say – ‘Perhaps the tendon would have been better in the morning anyway.’
 Yes, of course that’s possible.
 It’s also possible that the lucid dream healing did help.
 We do not yet know enough about the usefulness of lucid dreaming in physical healing.